Dylan-86/dexetera-docs/docs/how-it-works.md

 A: Yes.
 Dexetera operates 24/7 since it runs on blockchain.
 No market hours.

 **Q: What if the price moves against me?**
 A: Your position shows a loss in real-time.
-You can close anytime to realize the loss.
+You can close anytime to realize the loss or the profit.

-**Q: What if Dexetera goes down?**
-A: Dexetera is decentralized—no central server.
-Your funds are in smart contracts.
-You can always access them via blockchain.

 **Q: Can I partially close a position?**
-A: [Clarify: Yes/No based on Dexetera features].
-See [FAQ](./faq-troubleshooting.md).
+A: Yes.
+You can close any amount of your position at any time.

 **Q: What happens at expiration?**
 A: Your position automatically settles at the oracle price.
 You receive your profit/loss in USDC.

+**Q: How do I close my position?**
+A: You can close your position anytime by submitting a "Close Position" transaction.

+**Q: Can I roll over my position?**
+A: Yes.
+You can roll over your position anytime before expiration by submitting a "Roll Over" transaction.

+**Q: How do I know if my position is profitable?**
+A: Your position shows a profit or loss in real-time.
+You can close anytime to realize the profit or limit the loss.

 ## Next Steps